Becoming an Australian citizen is one of the most important decisions you can make.

 Your citizenship certificate is an important legal document, which you should look after.
-You will need it when you apply to get an Australian passport.
+You will need it when you apply for an Australian passport.

 It is an offence to deface or alter this document.
 You must not write on it, laminate it or change any details on it.
-You should notify the department if your certificate is lost or stolen.
+You should notify the Department of Home Affairs if your certificate is lost or stolen.